Kevin-Prince Boateng to Barcelona: Blaugrana set to complete shock loan move | Goal.com

 He will become Ernesto Valverde's second signing of the January window following Jeison Murillo's arrival from Valencia while a deal was also struck this month to bring Toulouse centre-back Jean-Clair Todibo to the club at the end of the season.

-Barca currently sit five points clear at the top of the Liga table and ten points ahead of third-placed Real Madrid.
+Barca currently sit five points clear at the top of the Liga table and 10 points ahead of third-placed Real Madrid.